Get the RAVE Guardian App and login with your SCU username and password

+Receive important SCU Bronco Alerts, call, or chat with Campus Safety Services, and gain access to safety resources and documents, all within the app.
 Download the FREE Rave Guardian safety app to check in with family, friends, Campus Safety Services, or others you trust to help you stay safe both on and off campus.
-The Rave Guardian app is an effective way for students, staff, and faculty to communicate with Campus Safety via a smart phone.
+The Rave Guardian app is an effective way for students, staff, and faculty to communicate with Campus Safety via a smart phone or tablet.

 With this app you can: